Information for All Applicants

 Information for . . .

-First-year candidates may apply beginning August 1st to the College of Arts and Sciences or to the Conservatory of Music, but not to both.
+First-year candidates may apply to the College of Arts and Sciences or to the Conservatory of Music, but not to both.
 Those who wish to pursue a Bachelor of Music or Bachelor of Music Education degree should apply to the Conservatory of Music.
-All other applicants should apply to the College of Arts and Sciences.
+All other applicants for Bachelor of Arts or Bachelor of Science degrees should apply to the College of Arts and Sciences.

-Once you begin, we'll assign an admissions counselor to you to help you through every step of the process and answer your questions.
+Once you begin your application, we'll assign an admissions counselor to you to help you through every step of the process and answer your questions.

-Each year, Wheaton College welcomes over 60 transfers from other schools, both two- and four-year institutions.
+Each year, Wheaton College welcomes over 60 students into our community from other schools-- both two- and four-year institutions.

-Maybe you attended a community college that was close to home to save money while you explored your interests.
-Or maybe God is calling you to a different college community with Christian and intellectual peers, where you'll find the career and vocational preparation you are looking for.
-No matter your story, we look forward to equipping you to discern if Wheaton College is the next destination on your college journey.
+Maybe you attended a community college to save money while you explored your interests, or maybe God is calling you to seek out a college where you will be among Christian and intellectual peers.
+No matter your story, we look forward to helping you through the transfer application process as you discern whether Wheaton College is where you'll find the career and vocational preparation you are looking for.

 The Wheaton College Conservatory of Music is one of the top programs in the country, attracting today's brightest and best musicians for training in performance, composition, teaching, and scholarship.